 Sulukule is a neighborhood in the Fatih district of Istanbul and was declared an ‘urban renewal site’.
 A majority of the destruction area took place between 2006 and 2009, with minimal resettlement of existing residents (a majority of which are Roma).
 Families were displaced and uprooted, and many continue to live in partially destroyed homes under terrible conditions.
 Those left completely homeless had to re-settle with relatives or move to nearby Karagümrük, an area with similar poverty levels.
 The greatest impact has been on women and children.
 A high number of children were forced to drop out of school and enrollment decreased dramatically.
 While specific data is not available for this district, according to a recent OECD report (2015), in Turkey, the overall estimated dropout rate for primary school is 15% and 35% for secondary (middle) and high school.
 There are also many challenges in the transition to high school.
-In 8th grade, students are required to take two exams.
+In eighth grade students are required to take two exams.
 Those with low achievement scores either drop out completely or must enroll in a school with religious education.
 Dropout rates and challenges are significantly higher in neighborhoods such as Sulukule and others in the Fatih district.
 An additional important contextual development has been the increase in Syrian refugees’ settlement over the past few years.
-The Fatih district is now home to the 3rd largest population of refugees in Istanbul, and as a result, Syrian children attend SVA programs.
-Tensions among ethnic communities exist as Roma perceives Syrians to have ‘taken their place’ in the community.
+The Fatih district is now home to the third largest population of refugees in Istanbul, and as a result, Syrian children attend SVA programmes.
+Tensions among ethnic communities exist as Roma perceive Syrians to have ‘taken their place’ in the community.

-EMpower’s 2nd grant to SVA will support the delivery of a program for 68 vulnerable children (10-14 age group) to improve physical and psycho-social wellbeing with goal of their continued enrollment and increased performance in school.
+EMpower’s 3rd grant to SVA will support the delivery of a programme for 240 vulnerable children (10-14 age group, estimated 25% recurring) that will improve physical and psycho-social wellbeing to support continued enrollment and increased performance in school.

 Primary Location: Istanbul